 (3) The Council may direct a registrant to authorise direct communication between a radiation monitoring organization and officers authorised by the Council if such direct communication is necessary to facilitate inquiries into a known or suspected radiation dose.

-[Regulation 25A inserted in Gazette 11 Jun 1993 p.
+[Regulation 25A inserted: Gazette 11 Jun 1993 p.
 2873.]

 26. Monitoring of radiation otherwise than by personal monitoring devices